cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 Azure Cloud Services and Microsoft Dynamics 365 have been proposed to support the CCP case & contact management, therefore, to maximise vendor reuse
 & interoperabiltiy, Azure's identity management system will be used to provide authentication for the frontend application.

-AD B2C provides existing 'user flows' and allows for creation of custom policies that configure & customise the authentication process.
+Actve Directory B2C (business to consumer) provides existing 'user flows' and allows for creation of custom policies that configure & customise the authentication process.
 Which option is most suitable needs to be considered taking into account security & support for the custom UX.

 ## Decision Drivers